 Not guilty

-When you plead not guilty, you usually need to go through a trial to prove your innocence.
+When you plead not guilty, you usually need to go through a trial in New Jersey courts to prove your innocence.
 If you were to stay quiet when the judge asks for your plea, then they will take it as not guilty and proceed to investigate the facts of the case.

 A criminal trial in New Jersey provides options for different types of pleas besides guilty and not guilty.
 You may want to thoroughly understand your options before coming to a decision on how you plea.